TACC/benchpro/doc/source/020_add_app.rst

 Integrating your Application
 =============================

-BenchPRO requires two input files (collectively refered to as a 'profile') to build an application: a configuration file containing contextualization parameters, as well as a template script which will be populated with these parameters and executed.
+BenchPRO requires two input files (collectively refered to as a 'profile') to build an application: a configuration file containing variables, as well as a template script which will be populated with these variables and executed.

 Configuration file
 -----------